iliachry/iliachry.github.io/pages/blog.md

 ## 🎯 What You'll Find Here

 ### **Technical Deep Dives**
-Detailed explorations of VR development challenges, solutions, and best practices drawn from real projects and research.
+Detailed explorations of XR development challenges, solutions, and best practices drawn from real projects and research.

 ### **Industry Insights**
 Analysis of metaverse trends, emerging technologies, and the evolving landscape of immersive experiences.